hjvedvik/tasks/README.md

 # @hjvedvik/tasks

-> Synchronized tasks for the terminal
+> This package share many similarities with [listr](https://github.com/SamVerschueren/listr), but is more suited for synchronous code.

 ### Install